FStarLang/FStar/README.md

 #### Emacs

-The [Tuareg Mode] for Objective Caml works quite well for F* too (although some people have reported crashes).
+The [Tuareg Mode] for Objective Caml works quite well for F* too.
-Go for 2.0.9 (2015-03-25) or later to avoid some silly hangs that are already fixed.
+Go for 2.0.9 (2015-03-25) or later to avoid some bugs that are already fixed.
 Tuareg is easiest to install using [MELPA].
 To use MELPA add this to your `.emacs` or `.emacs.d/init.el` file:
 ```elisp